Vanderbilt University

 How did you meet your closest friends?

-How would you describe the social scene?
+How would you describe the social scene at Vanderbilt?

 How would you describe the student body?